1dv031/syllabus/seminars/part_2/seminar.md

 * Container

 **Part 2 - “*Where to run?*”**
 * In-house
 * In the Cloud
 * In a data centre
 * Hybrid

 ### Seminar questions
-There are the questions you will try to find the answers to for each topic above.
+These are the questions you will try to find the answers to for each bullet point in the two parts above.

-1. What dose it mean?
+1. What does it mean?
-2. How dose it work?
+2. How does it work?
-3. How does it relate to the other topics in the same level?
+3. Give examples of companies or products for the topic, no more then three.
-4. Are there different kind and how do they differentiate from one another?
+4. How does it relate to the other topics in the same level, for example: Hypervisor vs. Kernel-Level or Physical vs. Virtual vs. Container?
-5. What is the advantages/disadvantages?
+5. Are there different kind and how do they differentiate from one another?
-6. Give examples of companies or products for the topic.
+6. What is the advantages/disadvantages?

 ### Presenting the findings at the seminar

 At the seminar we will discuss your findings from the questions above.
-Since there are X questions and five members to each seminar group, some questions will probably be left out - but you cannot tell which before hand so you should be able to answer the questions above.
+Since there are 9x6 questions and five members to each seminar group, some questions will probably be left out - but you cannot tell which before hand so you should be able to answer the questions above.
 Remember that a constructive contribution to the discussion is more important than "being right".

 A few pointers: